prachikashikar/Expo-Share-In-GEMM/original_GEMM/Readme.md

-This is a code for a generelised matric multiplication (GEMM).
+This is a code for a generelized matric multiplication (GEMM) using HLS.